Post-Performance Creativity

 As you exit the stage at the end of a performance, how do you typically feel?

-Then, when you interact with listeners and coperformers, how do things go?
+Then, when you interact with listeners and co-performers, how do things go?

-Aspiring artists, on the other hand, sometimes succumb to a post-performance blues.
 Backstage, they might rehash every phrase, berating themselves for flaws.
 And such a self-absorbed demeanor doesn’t endear them to audience members or their fellow musicians.
-Nor does such negativity nurture the spirit.
+Nor does such negativity nurture their creative spirit.

 1. Interact and Cool Down

-The moment we arrive backstage at the close of a show, our first task is to express appreciation to any coperformers.
+The moment we arrive backstage at the close of a show, our first task is to express appreciation to any co-performers.
 In this way, we reinforce a professional culture and cultivate the positivity that fuels artistic growth.

-Our foremost task, though, is to accept our performance.
 If things went well, we affirm the preparatory steps we took.
 If we performed beneath our potential, we treat shortcomings as information and commit to practicing differently (see “Rebounding from Subpar Performances“).

 2. Assess